-Theodore and Margaret Durham donated one-half acre of land for the building of the first church.
+Theodore and Margaret Durham donated a one-half acre of land for the building of the first church.
 And on Easter Sunday, April 18, 1942, the Fairview Church worshiped in their own building.
-This one room wooden structure was lighted by oil lamps and heated by a wood stove.
+This one-room wooden structure was lighted by oil lamps and heated by a wood stove.
 Even though there was no piano several members would play the guitar while Theodore Durham led worship.

 In 1968, the Fairview Church of God welcomed Ollie A. Bethune as the new pastor and shepherd.
 With only a briar patch remaining on the original church site Pastor Bethune cast a vision and went to work to complete it.
 The new church was erected from concrete blocks in October 1968.
 Since that time the church has experienced two additions.
 And in 1991 the Family Life Center was built and dedicated to Kingdom Service.

 From the outpouring of the Holy Spirit, a loving church was born.
 May the Father continue to pour out upon his flock on these holy grounds.